RealFaviconGenerator/gulp-real-favicon/README.md

 ## Release History

+### 0.1.0

+- Save the entire favicon data, not only the markups.

 ### 0.0.1

-Initial version.
+- Initial version.
 At this stage, the project is just a first shot.